Jonathan Pim (1858–1949)

-Jonathan Ernest Pim PC (1858–1949), was an Irish lawyer and judge, and Liberal politician.
+Jonathan Ernest Pim PC (I), KC (1858–1949), was an Irish lawyer and judge, and Liberal politician.

 He was born in Dublin, eldest son of Thomas Pim of Greenbank; of the Dublin branch of the celebrated Quaker family which co-founded the town of Mountmellick.
 His grandfather, also called Jonathan Pim, served as an MP for Dublin City between 1865 and 1874.
-He graduated from the University of Dublin in 1881 and entered Gray's Inn in 1882.
-He was called to the Irish Bar in 1886 and became King's Counsel in 1909.
+He graduated from Trinity College Dublin in 1881 and entered Gray's Inn in 1882.
+He was called to the Irish Bar in 1886, and became a King's Counsel in 1909.

 Pim served in the Liberal administration of H. H. Asquith as Solicitor-General for Ireland from 1913 to 1914.
-The latter year he was sworn of the Irish Privy Council and promoted to Attorney-General for Ireland, a position he held until 1915, when he was appointed a justice of the King's Bench Division of the High Court of Justice in Ireland.
-After the Easter Rising of 1916 he was briefly appointed a Lord Justice of Ireland, charged with emergency powers of government.
+The latter year he was sworn of the Privy Council of Ireland and promoted to Attorney-General for Ireland, a position he held until 1915, when he was appointed a justice of the King's Bench Division of the High Court of Justice in Ireland.
+After the Easter Rising of 1916, he was briefly appointed a Lord Justice of Ireland, charged with emergency powers of government.

-After the establishment of the Irish Free State, like nearly all the pre-independence judges he was required to retire under the Courts of Justice Act 1924.
+After the establishment of the Irish Free State, like nearly all the pre-independence judges, he was required to retire under the Courts of Justice Act 1924.
 He was a member of the Royal Irish Academy.

 Maurice Healy in his memoir The Old Munster Circuit suggests that Pim's retirement probably came as a relief to him, since despite his great charm, courtesy and erudition he was not a lawyer of adequate calibre for any of the offices he filled, and he had not expected to be appointed to any more senior office than a county court judge.